sled-rs/sled-rs.github.io/performance.md

 We seek to make sled more efficient by changing code.

-Running the same program twice will result in two different measurments.
+Running the same program twice will result in two different measurements.
 But the difference in performance is NOT necessarily because the code is faster for realistic workloads.
 [CPU frequency scaling](#frequency-scaling)